Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Eat an Anti-Inflammatory Nutrition Plan

-A 2018 study published in the Journal of Sexual Medicine has found that following an antioxidant-rich, anti-inflammatory diet may be beneficial for erectile dysfunction (34).
+A 2018 study published in the Journal of Sexual Medicine found that following an antioxidant-rich, anti-inflammatory diet may be beneficial for erectile dysfunction (34).
 Remove inflammatory foods, such as refined oils, refined sugar, artificial ingredients, deep-fried foods, junk food, and highly processed foods.
 Choose organic food whenever possible.

 Follow an anti-inflammatory, antioxidant-rich, nutrient-dense diet with a lot of greens, vegetables, sprouts, herbs, spices, low-glycemic index fruits, mushrooms, fermented foods, grass-fed beef, pasture-raised poultry and eggs, wild-caught fish and seafood, and wild game.